lmendiboure/5G-Course/SDN/ReadME.md

 **Q.1** What is the default topology of mininet (how many openflow switches and how many hosts)?

 **Q.2** What are the pingall, iperf, xterm, ifconfig, dump, links and net commands in mininet used for?

+**To enable the use of xterm within the docker container, you will have to use the following command `xhost +si:localuser:root`**

 **Q.3** The switches of your mininet instance are configured as "learning switch" by default.
   * What is a learning switch?
 What is the result of pingall when the learning switch is used?